Dustin Rhodes: Teaming with Booker T (2002–2003)

-Total Nonstop Action Wrestling (2004–2005)
+NWA Total Nonstop Action (2004–2005)

-On February 4, 2004, he debuted in Total Nonstop Action Wrestling (TNA) as "The Lone Star" Dustin Rhodes, unsuccessfully challenging Jeff Jarrett for the NWA World Heavyweight Championship.
+On February 4, 2004, Runnels debuted in NWA Total Nonstop Action (NWA TNA) as "The Lone Star" Dustin Rhodes, unsuccessfully challenging Jeff Jarrett for the NWA World Heavyweight Championship.
 On February 18, Runnels and El Leon defeated Kevin Northcutt and Legend in a tag team bout.
-In December 2004, he returned to TNA, once again wrestling as Dustin Rhodes. on the January 7, 2005, episode of Impact, Rhodes and Jeff Hardy defeated Kash and Dallas.
-On the January 14 episode of Impact, Rhodes defeated Chris Candido.
-At Final Resolution, Rhodes defeated Kid Kash. on the February 11 episode of Impact Wrestling, Rhodes and America's Most Wanted defeated Kid Kash, Dallas and Raven in a six-man tag team match. at Against All Odds, Rhodes lost to Raven but got payback at Destination X when he defeated Raven in a bullrope match.
-He then entered a feud with Bobby Roode and at Lockdown, Rhodes defeated Roode in a 2 out of 3 falls Prince of Darkness cage match.
+In December 2004, he returned to TNA, once again wrestling as Dustin Rhodes.
+On the January 7, 2005, episode of Impact!, Rhodes and Jeff Hardy defeated Kash and Dallas.
+On the January 14 episode of Impact!, Rhodes defeated Chris Candido.
+At Final Resolution on January 16, Rhodes defeated Kid Kash.
+On the February 11 episode of Impact!, Rhodes and America's Most Wanted defeated Kid Kash, Dallas and Raven in a six-man tag team match.
+At Against All Odds on February 13, Rhodes lost to Raven but got payback at Destination X on March 13 when he defeated Raven in a bullrope match.
+He then entered a feud with Bobby Roode and at Lockdown on April 24, Rhodes defeated Roode in a 2 out of 3 falls Prince of Darkness cage match.
 His TNA contract expired in April 2005 and he chose not to renew it, leaving TNA.